 Okay, onto the actual code.
 The bulk of the code lives in

-publish.el, which is largely inspired from Rasmus Pank
+which is largely inspired from Rasmus Pank Roland's excellent blog

-for now, are also nearly identical.
-I’m hoping to personalize my
+Emacs.
+The styles, for now, are also nearly identical.
+I'm hoping to

-implementation more, as I figure out how all of the Elisp works, but
+personalize my implementation more, as I figure out how all of the Elisp

 Something I still want to figure out is how to create nice, self-hosted image galleries.
-Especially after adding my pct blog post series, I’m really wishing I had a nice system for inlining pictures from that adventure.
-Maybe I can take some inspiration from Low-Tech Magazine2 and dither the inlined images so they’re really compact and tidy.
+Especially after adding my PCT blog post series, I'm really wishing I had a nice system for inlining pictures from that adventure.
+Maybe I can take some inspiration from Low-Tech MagazineThis website may be unreachable, depending on the current weather in Barcelona. and dither the inlined images so they're really compact and tidy.
 Then the links to full-size versions could even go to a different server, maybe.
 Not sure.